hortonworks/cloudbreak/docs/index.md

 YOUR_IP=$(docker-machine ip cbd)
 ```

 Add the following to the file `Profile` under the cbd-local directory you just created.
+Please note, when a `cbd` command is executed you should go to the deployment's directory where your `Profile` file could be found (`cbd-local` in our example).
 The CB_SCHEMA_SCRIPTS_LOCATION environment variable configures the location of SQL scripts that are in the 'core/src/main/resources/schema' directory in the cloned Cloudbreak git repository.
 Please note that the full path needs to be configured and env variables like $USER cannot be used.
 You also have to set a password for your local Cloudbreak in UAA_DEFAULT_USER_PW:

 xhyve:
 ```